ryuamy/trs-emas-php/README.md

 # Treasury PHP API Third Party Library
-using [Treasury](https://www.treasury.id/) API v2, please make sure Treasury API version and read API [procedure below](#procedure) for flow of registration and transaction.
+using [Treasury](https://www.treasury.id/) API v2, please make sure Treasury API version you gonna use and read API [procedure below](#procedure) for flow of registration and transaction.